TyrfingMjolnir/NewInstanceOfApplication/README.md

 This script was written by Arne Heier

-For the purpose of testing FileMaker multiuser environment from 1 - one client.
+For the purpose of testing multiple FileMaker Pro applications to simulate a multiuser environment from 1 - one client.

 <img alt="" src="The script.png" width="100%" max-width=1008>